-Core Certification Requirements
+NDT Certification Systems – Core Certification Requirements

 Training: NDT training is based on Topical (Training Course) Outlines.
 The collection of these outlines forms a document called the NDT Body of Knowledge (BOK).
-The development of the BOK starts with subject-matter experts from industry who performing a Job Task Analysis (JTA), which determines what knowledge and skills are required for the different levels of qualification.
+The development of the BOK starts with subject-matter experts from the industry who perform a Job Task Analysis (JTA), which determines what knowledge and skills are required for the different levels of qualification.
 The second step is to determine what training topics are necessary to adequately cover the knowledge requirements for each level of qualification as defined by the JTA.
 Finally, reference materials must be identified so that personnel striving for certification can study the required subject matter prior to taking the qualification examinations.

-The ASNT NDT Body of Knowledge can be found in the ANSI/ASNT American National Standard CP-105, ASNT Standard Topical Outlines for Qualification of Non-destructive Testing Personnel.
+The ASNT NDT Body of Knowledge can be found in the ANSI/ASNT American National Standard CP-105, ASNT Standard Topical Outlines for Qualification of Nondestructive Testing Personnel.

 Written Examinations: Two written examinations are used in the qualification of Level Is and IIs, a general and a specific examination.
-The general examination should address the fundamentals, principles and theory of the applicable test method.
-The specific examination should address the equipment, operating procedures and NDT techniques that the individual may encounter during specific assignments; it should also cover the specifications or codes and acceptance criteria to be used in the anticipated NDT tasks.
+The general examination should address the fundamentals, principles, and theory of the applicable test method.
+The specific examination should address the equipment, operating procedures, and NDT techniques that the individual may encounter during specific assignments; it should also cover the specifications or codes and acceptance criteria to be used in the anticipated NDT tasks.
 The number of questions required for each examination is described in the applicable certification standard or recommended practice.

-For employer-administered examinations, an NDT Level III should develop examination content so that it addresses the test methods, techniques, codes and specifications that the candidate may encounter during specific assignments.
-For central certification programs, ISO 17024 requires that examinations are fair, valid and reliable.
-Appropriate methodology and procedures (such as collecting and maintaining statistical data) are required to reaffirm the fairness, validity, reliability and general performance of each examination and to correct all identified deficiencies on an annual basis.
+For employer-administered examinations, an NDT Level III should develop examination content so that it addresses the test methods, techniques, codes, and specifications that the candidate may encounter during specific assignments.
+For central certification programs, ISO 17024 requires that examinations are fair, valid, and reliable.
+Appropriate methodology and procedures (such as collecting and maintaining statistical data) are required to reaffirm the fairness, validity, reliability, and general performance of each examination and to correct all identified deficiencies on an annual basis.

-Practical Examination: The practical examination should require that the candidate demonstrate familiarity with, and the ability to operate, the necessary NDT equipment and to record and analyse the resultant information to the degree required.
+Practical Examination: The practical examination should require that the candidate demonstrate familiarity with, and the ability to operate, the necessary NDT equipment and to record and analyze the resultant information to the degree required.
 At least ten (10) different checkpoints requiring an understanding of test variables and the employer’s procedural requirements should be included in this practical examination.